Barry Cowsill: Bridey Murphy

+Solo

+Throughout his life, he continued to play music and participated in various post-heyday incarnations of the Cowsills.
+He idolised Mick Jagger and Keith Richards of the British band The Rolling Stones, and took on personas.

+In 1980, Cowsill released a limited edition cassette tape of demos titled A Portrait of Barry Cowsill.
+The recording session at Kingsound Studio, featured session musicians Dennis Brown (on electric guitar) and George Green (on drums).
+Barry played bass, acoustic guitar, and piano.

+In 1998, he released his first solo album, As Is.
+This was followed by his second solo album, U.S. 1, which was released posthumously in 2009.

+In 2010, Susan Cowsill did a rendition of Barry's song "River of Love" with other members of the Cowsills, featuring on her Lighthouse solo studio album.

 Personal life

-In 1987, Cowsill married Deborah Scott with whom he had two children (he also had an older daughter).
+In 1987, Barry Cowsill married Deborah Scott with whom he had two children, Kiera and Collin.
 Cowsill and his wife were divorced in 2003.

-Death
+Cowsill had another older daughter Carrie, born out of wedlock in 1977.

+Life and health

+After the Cowsills broke up, Cowsill moved frequently and worked various jobs including construction and waiting tables.
+For a time, Cowsill owned a bar in Austin which he admitted he lost because he "drank it dry.
+I was drinking my face off in those days."

+In 2002, he relocated to his hometown of Newport, Rhode Island.
+In 2005, Cowsill relocated again to New Orleans.
+Shortly before his death, he had made plans to enter a Los Angeles rehab facility to seek help for his alcoholism.
+His flight to Los Angeles had been scheduled for August 28, but those plans were stymied when Hurricane Katrina caused the closing of Louis Armstrong International Airport and subsequently hit the city on August 29.

+Disappearance and death

 On August 29, 2005, Hurricane Katrina hit the city of New Orleans.
 Cowsill, who chose not to evacuate, weathered the storm in an abandoned warehouse.
 Cowsill survived the storm but was in need of help.
 He called his sister Susan from a pay phone (Susan also lived in New Orleans with her family but chose to evacuate) and left four voice mail messages saying he was surrounded by looters and people shooting.
 Susan Cowsill did not receive the messages until September 2.
 Cowsill was never heard from again.
 After an extensive search, Cowsill's body was found under a wharf on the Mississippi River on December 28, 2005.
 His body was subsequently identified by comparison to dental records.
 Cowsill's death was attributed to drowning as a result of the flooding following Hurricane Katrina.

-The Cowsill family held two memorials for Barry in Newport and New Orleans.